Now open for signups

 Contact us for volume pricing if you're consistently exceeding 50,000 device-minutes per month.

-Stop building and maintaining networking infrastructure.
+Don't spend time building and maintaining a controller for your game and the networking infrastructure to keep it running.
 Put that time into the gameplay that makes people laugh, compete, and come together around a screen.